michaelstingl/toplocs-tribelike/API_DOCS.md

 # API Documentation for Frontend Integration

-This document outlines the key API endpoints used by the locations-claude frontend application.
+This document outlines the key API endpoints used by the locations frontend application.

 ## Authentication Endpoints